TheWorkflowAcademy/Zoho-CRM-Trigger-Workflow-Assignment-Rule-Deluge/README.md

 How to trigger workflow rules, assignment rules or blueprint when Zoho CRM records are created, updated, or deleted via Deluge.

 ## Core Idea
-When a Zoho CRM record is created / updated / deleted via Deluge, it does not trigger any associated workflow rule / assignment rule / blueprint that you have set up in CRM if you do not tell it to do so.
+When a Zoho CRM record is created / updated via [Deluge task](https://www.zoho.com/deluge/help/crm/create-record.html), it does not trigger any associated workflow rule / assignment rule / blueprint that you have set up in CRM if you do not tell it to do so.
 This is in a way, more of a feature than a limitation as it offers developers more flexibility.
 This article demonstrates the different trigger parameters needed to perform these actions.

+Note: If you're using the [Zoho CRM API ](https://www.zoho.com/crm/developer/docs/api/v2.1/insert-records.html) to perform the actions, it works inversely - if not specified, it will automatically trigger workflows, approvals and blueprint.
+As for assignment rules however, you will still need to specify it in the parameters.

 ## Tutorial

 ### Create / Update Records
-For record creation and upadate, if you're using [Deluge task](https://www.zoho.com/deluge/help/crm/create-record.html), all you need to do is to insert a `{"trigger":{"workflow"}}` parameter after the create record / update map.
+For record creation and upadate, all you need to do is to insert a `{"trigger":{"workflow"}}` parameter after the create record / update map.

 ```javascript
 // Create Record